UMDLARS/PDP-12_Tools/readme.md

 ./send-os8-bootloader-pdp12.sh
 ```

-Stop the RIM Loader and start the OS/8 bootloader by pressing the Start 20 switch.
 Then on your computer, run the `boot-os8-pdp12.sh` script:
 ```
 ./boot-os8-pdp12.sh
 ```

+Stop the RIM Loader and start the OS/8 bootloader by pressing the Start 20 switch.

-You should now have a minicom window that you can run OS/8 commands in.
+You should now have a OS/8 command prompt on the minicom window opened by `boot-os8-pdp12.sh`.

 ### Booting OS/8 under simh
 To boot OS/8 under simh, simply execute the `boot-os8-simh.sh` script: